A-N-M-Noor/LazyGo_WRO2025/README.md

   <strong>Team LazyGo</strong> is a robotics team from <strong>Bangladesh</strong>.
 Originally formed in 2022, LazyGo won <strong>Bronze</strong> at the WRO international round in the Future Engineers category.
 Now returns again with three experienced international participants.
 <br><br>

 We named our robot **LazyBot**, which is built for the **Future Engineers** category in the **World Robot Olympiad 2025**.
 This year, we are trying to bring some interesting changes from the typical way a robot is built for this category.
+Definitely check out [Odometry Calculation](#odometry), [Disparity Extender Algorithm](#avoidance-using-lidar), and [LiDAR Based Tower Detection](#obstacle-round) algorithms.

 This repository contains all the files, codes, models, photos and everything about our team and the robot.

 Visit our socials: